Abdelnaem2002/Ecommerce_Online_Dashboard/README.md

    - Asia: Clothing and sports are the most popular categories.
    - Europe: Beauty products lead the sales, followed by home appliances.
    - North America: Books and electronics are the top-selling categories.

-### Summary
-This dashboard provides a comprehensive view of the e-commerce sales performance, highlighting the top-performing products, payment methods, and regional preferences.
-The declining revenue trend suggests a need for strategic intervention, perhaps by exploring new product lines or marketing initiatives to boost sales in the latter half of the year.